piyushgd21/EMG/README.md

 # A**n Electromyography system for Sitting and Walking Postures**

+## Project Description
-## Project Description: This project presents an Electromyography (EMG)-based system designed for the classification of sitting and walking postures.
+This project presents an Electromyography (EMG)-based system designed for the classification of sitting and walking postures.
 The system is a foundational model for lower limb prosthesis, leveraging machine learning techniques to recognize human postures with high accuracy.

 ## Key Features:
 - **Data Collection**: EMG signals are acquired using a 4-channel Clarity Medical EMG machine, capturing muscle activity from the rectus femoris (RF), biceps femoris (BF), vastus medialis (VM), and semitendinosus (ST).